realitydesigners/signals.rthmn.com/DOCUMENTATION.md

   Update 4: "-16" (negative) ← flip 3
   Update 5: "16"  (positive) ← flip 4 (EXCEEDS LIMIT)

-Box1: high=1.85148, low=1.84333 (UNCHANGED throughout)
+Box 0: high=1.85148, low=1.84333 (UNCHANGED throughout)

-Result: Signal should be FILTERED (too many flips while box1 stable)
+Result: Signal should be FILTERED (too many flips while box 0 stable)
 ```

 **Implementation**:
 - Track last value and flip count for each box (by absolute value)
 - For each box in pattern sequence:
   - Detect sign flip: `(last > 0 && current < 0) || (last < 0 && current > 0)`
-  - If flipped AND box1 unchanged → increment flip count
+  - If flipped AND box 0 unchanged → increment flip count
   - If flip count > 3 → filter signal
-  - If box1 changed → reset flip count to 0
+  - If box 0 changed → reset flip count to 0

 **Code Location**: `deduplication.rs::should_filter_box_flips()`

+**Note**: This strategy is currently not implemented in the codebase but documented for completeness.

-**Reasoning**: Excessive flipping while box1 is stable indicates market indecision/noise.
+**Reasoning**: Excessive flipping while box 0 is stable indicates market indecision/noise.
 Signals from such patterns have low reliability and should be filtered to reduce false positives.

 **Applies To**: ALL levels (L1, L2, L3, L4, L5, L6+)

 ---

-### Strategy 3: Higher Level Preference
+### Strategy 3: Higher Level Preference (Subset Removal)

 **Problem**: The same pattern sequence can match at multiple levels simultaneously.
+Lower-level patterns are often subsets of higher-level patterns.
 We should prefer the highest level since it represents deeper fractal structure.

 **Example Scenario**:
 ```